jonwaterschoot/plugdata-daisy-simple/01_install_setup_plugdata/02_installation_toolchain/02_installation_toolchain.md

 - The arduino serial monitor can be a handy tool to debug or read signals that you send to `print`.

 {: .highlight }
-> **Using compile mode in Plugdata**, you'll instantly see when you use incompatible objects.
+> 💡 **Using compile mode in Plugdata**, you'll instantly see when you use incompatible objects:
->  - limitting the auto-complete to hvcc compatible objects;
+>  - limiting the auto-complete to hvcc/Heavy compatible objects;
 >  - and giving warnings when you use in-compatible ones

 <img width="145" alt="PlugData Compilation Mode - unsupported object" src="img/heavy_unsupported.png">